mukaiizawa/Paren/readme.md

 # Structure
 The main project structures are shown below.

+    + man/ -- manual files for man(1).
+    + misc/ -- miscellaneous programs.
         + algorithm/ -- implementation of various algorithms by Paren.
         + games/ -- games and toy-like programs.
-    + interpreters/ -- implementation of language processing system.
-    + man/ -- manual files for man(1).
-    + misc/ -- miscellaneous programs.
     + modules/ -- importable Paren module files.
+    + scripts/ -- some useful script files, including POSIX-like ones.
-    + src/ -- implementation of Paren itself.
+    + src/ -- implementation of Paren itself. license.txt -- Paren license file.
-    + tools/ -- implementation of tools by Paren.
-     |+ coreutils/ -- Paren implementation of like the GNU coreutils programs.
-    license.txt -- Paren license file.

-Since `tools` and` tools/coreutils` are included in `$runtime-path(3)`, the files in these folders can be executed as script files anywhere.
+Since `scripts` are included in `$runtime-path(3)`, the files in these folders can be executed as script files anywhere.

 # Documentation
 Paren comes with a UNIX-like manual page system.
 You can refer to the manual with the man command as follows.